 Content Licensing

-• Negotiating complex agreements for dozens of companies (from Fortune 500 public companies to cutting-edge, early-stage startups) adverse to record labels, music publishers, performing rights organizations, motion picture studios, television content owners, video/image libraries, book/audiobook publishers, podcast creators, news/print/online publishers, and other copyright owners regarding the use of music, spoken word audio, video, images, text, and other content in a wide array of products and services
+• Negotiating complex agreements for dozens of companies (from Fortune 500 public companies to cutting-edge, early-stage startups) adverse to record labels, music publishers, performing rights organizations, motion picture studios, television content owners, video/image libraries, book/audiobook publishers, podcast creators, news/print/online publishers, talent, and other intellectual property owners regarding the use of music, spoken word audio, video, images, text, name/image/likeness rights, and other IP in a wide array of products and services

 Generative AI

-• Representing industry-leading generative AI companies in connection with legal and strategic counseling matters and commercial transactional matters.
+• Representing industry-leading generative AI companies in legal and strategic counseling matters and complex commercial transactions.
 Some specific representations include:

 • A landmark, multi-faceted, cross-border transaction with Warner Music Group to collaborate on next-generation licensed AI music, acquire various assets, and settle previous litigation between the parties

-• The negotiation of a commercial partnership with music producer/artist Timbaland, leading to the execution of a first-of-its-kind AI-powered remix campaign
+• A commercial partnership with music producer/artist Timbaland, leading to the execution of a first-of-its-kind AI-powered remix campaign

 • OpenAI in transactional and strategic counseling matters related to the launch of voice capabilities for its ChatGPT AI product